Almond Cookies

 - Heat oven to 400 degrees f and line baking sheets with parchment paper.
 In a large bowl, with an electric mixer cream the butter, sugar, and almond extract.
 In a separate bowl mix the dry ingredients: the flour, baking powder, and salt.
 Add the flour mixture 2 Tablespoons at a time to the butter mixture until completely combined (important!!)

 - Roll cookie dough into small 1-inch balls and flatten slightly.
 They should look like a thick checker.
 Cook for 7 minutes (they will not look done) at 400 degrees on a parchment lined pan.
-Cool cookies until they are just warm and place almond slices on top of each cookie.
+Cool cookies until they are just warm and place a few almond slices on top of each cookie.

 - For the glaze: Combine powdered sugar, almond extract, and water.
 Drizzle a spoonful of glaze on top of the almonds and cookie.